 Bethel Schneebeck Organ

-The organ in Kilworth Memorial Chapel is named in honor of Bethel Schneebeck, who has generously given of herself to enrich the artistic and cultural life of the University of Puget Sound and the community.
+The organ in Kilworth Memorial Chapel is named in honor of Bethel Schneebeck whose generosity has enriched the artistic and cultural life of the University of Puget Sound and the community.

 Paul Fritts, an alumnus of the University of Puget Sound, Class of 1973, built his first organ in 1978 and Paul Fritts and Company organs have since become known and respected throughout the world.
-The Bethel Schneebeck Organ, built in 1990, was the largest and most intricate of his creations at that time.
-Each level of construction, from the shaping of the pipes to the final touches on the ornate cabinet, has been specifically customized for the chapel.
+The Bethel Schneebeck Organ, built-in 1990, was the largest and most intricate of his creations.
+From the shaping of the pipes to the final touches on the ornate cabinet, each level of construction was customized for Kilworth Chapel.

-As you enter Kilworth Chapel, your attention is immediately drawn to the 20-foot tall facade of pipes and delicate gold scrollwork above a dwarfed bench and keyboard.
-Despite the organ's stately appearance, grandeur, and intricacy, its power as a musical instrument is contained inside.
+As you enter Kilworth Chapel, your attention is drawn to the 20-foot tall facade of pipes and delicate gold scrollwork above a dwarfed bench and keyboard.
+Despite the organ’s stately appearance, grandeur, and intricacy, its power as a musical instrument is contained.

-To come to Kilworth Chapel and view the organ is in itself enjoyable, but the Bethel Schneebeck Organ only truly comes to life when it makes music.
-As you listen to the music of the organ let your eyes follow the curves and rolls of scrollwork around the pipes.
+To come to Kilworth Chapel and view the organ is in itself enjoyable, but the Bethel Schneebeck Organ truly comes to life when played.
+As you listen to the organ’s music, let your eyes follow the curves and rolls of scrollwork around the pipes.
 Enjoy the harmony of the music created by combining sight and sound.
 Please visit links to the UPS School of Music to learn more about upcoming public performances on the Bethel Schneebeck Organ.